 - a.
 Defamation: if you publish an untrue statement about a person that is damaging to their reputation you may be liable to pay damages; - b.
 Copyright: publishing information that is not yours, without permission, may also result in an award of damages against you; - c.
 Harassment: it is an offence to repeatedly pursue a campaign against a person that is likely to cause alarm, harassment or distress; - d.
 Data protection: do not publish personal data of other people, including photographs, without their express permission to do so; - e.
 Incitement: it is an offence to incite any criminal act; - f.
-Discrimination and 'protected characteristics': it is an offence to discriminate against anyone based on protected characteristics (as defined in the Equality Act 2010); - g.
+Discrimination and 'protected characteristics': it is unlawful to discriminate against anyone based on protected characteristics (as defined in the Equality Act 2010); - g.
 Malicious and obscene communications: it is an offence to send malicious or obscene communications - 6.
-Likewise, inappropriate and offensive material should not be published.
-This includes revealing confidential or commercially sensitive information belonging to the Council, personal or confidential information about an individual, publishing something that could reasonably be considered insulting or threatening and something that promotes illegal activity or is intended to deceive. - 7.
+Social media posts should not include confidential or commercially sensitive information belonging to the Council, or personal or confidential information about an individual.
+Nor should anything be published which could reasonably be considered abusive or threatening, as promoting g illegal activity or which is intended to deceive. - 7.
 Additional considerations apply to Councillors.